MicrosoftDocs/visualstudio-docs/docs/ide/developer-community-guidelines.md

 - Does it have community support, as indicated by votes and comments?
 - Do we love it, even with low community support?

-When we can't answer "yes" to any of these questions, we'll close the suggestion.
+When we can't answer "yes" to any of these questions, we'll close it.
 But often the suggestion will stay open as _Under Review_ to gather more community feedback.

 Track the progress of your feature suggestion by referencing the [Suggestion states and FAQ](https://docs.microsoft.com/visualstudio/ide/report-a-problem).